bhanuprasanna2001/debug-thugs/README.md

 ![Header](./assets/pathly-header.jpg)
-# Pathly – Your AI-Powered Reflection Copilot for Learning & Growth

 > Pathly transforms daily skill reflections into personalized growth maps, course suggestions, and career paths using LLMs and RAG.